RaviTambade/TFLdotNET/notes/cs/entityframeworkcore.md

      Database
 ```

-Instead of constantly thinking:

-> “How do I write SQL?”

-we can often think:

-> “What insurance data do I need?”
+Instead of constantly thinking: “How do I write SQL?” we can often think:  “What insurance data do I need?”
 The source describes EF Core as cross-platform, open-source and capable of mapping classes to database tables.

----

 # 🧑‍💼 5.
 The Hero of EF Core — `DbContext`

 Now we need someone to manage the interaction.
 Meet:

 ```csharp
 DbContext
 ```

-Mentor says:

-> **“Think of `DbContext` as the branch manager of our insurance database.”**

-It knows about our entities:
+Mentor says:**“Think of `DbContext` as the branch manager of our insurance database.”** It knows about our entities:

 ```csharp
 public class InsuranceDbContext : DbContext
 {
     public DbSet<Customer> Customers { get; set; }
     public DbSet<Policy> Policies { get; set; }
     public DbSet<Premium> Premiums { get; set; }
     public DbSet<Claim> Claims { get; set; }
 }
 ```